maxh/maxheinritz.com/_posts/2022-07-25-event-streaming.md

 tags: ["software patterns"]
 ---

-Event streaming is a pattern for com munication between software components.
-Two popular options are Apache Kafka and Amazon Kinesis, but the patterns is implemenation-agnostic.
+Event streaming is a pattern for communication between software components.
+Two popular options are Apache Kafka and Amazon Kinesis, but the pattern itself is implemenation-agnostic.

 ## Use cases

 ### Respecting domain boundaries

-Events allow communication _up_ a dependency hierarchy while still respecting domain boundaries.

-For communication _down_ a dependency hierarchy, high-level modules can directly invoke APIs on low-level modules.
+For communication _down_ a [dependency hierarchy](/posts/dependency-hierarchy.html), higher-level modules can directly invoke APIs on low-level modules.
 For example, if the invoice module needs to check user permissions, it can call down into the user module to retrieve user roles.

-What about data flowing the other way?
-Low-level modules are not allowed to depend on high-level modules, so they cannot invoke their APIs.
+For communication _down_ a dependency hierarchy, lower-level modules are not allowed to depend on high-level modules, so they cannot invoke their APIs.
 Instead, low-level modules can publish events, agnostic to who consumes them.
 Then higher level modules can consume these events; in doing so they take a dependency on the low-level module, which is fine.

 ### Performance